-Sappho is the only woman from ancient Greece whose writing has survived, although she is not the earliest woman writer; that honor goes to Enheduanna, the daughter of Sargon, in Mesopotamia two thousand years earlier.
+Sappho is the only woman from ancient Greece whose writing has survived (before the 300s BC), although she is not the earliest woman writer; that honor goes to Enheduanna, the daughter of Sargon, in Mesopotamia two thousand years earlier.
 Sappho lived on the island of Lesbos in the 600s BC.

 Sappho seems to have come from a fairly wealthy family, and she may have run a sort of school for girls in their teens, just before they got married.
 She wrote short poems about how beautiful the girls were, and about how beautiful nature was, and about love.
 Most of these poems unfortunately survive only in pieces, where some of the words are missing.

 One of Sappho's poems goes like this:

 She didn't think about her adored child or parent,

 But yielded to love, and forced by her passion,

 So quickly is bent the will of that woman